irenekpark49/International-Stroke-Trial-Analysis/README.md

 4) no effect of aspirin on recurrent hemorrhagic stroke through mediator of pulmonary embolism, adjusting for confounders of age and sex
 ![Full Causal Chart](https://user-images.githubusercontent.com/74632124/153634405-a59c87cd-d8e2-4be4-a534-70142e952581.png)

 You can also read my [full report](https://github.com/irenekpark49/International-Stroke-Trial-Analysis/blob/main/Irene's%20IST%20Analysis.pdf) and view my [presentation](https://github.com/irenekpark49/International-Stroke-Trial-Analysis/blob/main/IST%20Analysis%20Presentation.pdf) in this repository.
-I'd like to thank Professor Sara Lodi and Benjamin Sweigart for a great class and teaching me so much about Clinical Trials statistics.
+I'd like to thank Professor Sara Lodi and Benjamin Sweigart for a great class and teaching me so much about clinical trial statistics.
 Feel free to contact me at irenekpark49@gmail.com with any questions about my code.